Living in your home

 We are responsible for structural and communal areas of the blocks of flats.
 You as the leaseholder, are responsible for the interior of your property.

 If you want to report a repair we need to sort out, you can do so here or by calling our customer services team on 0300 123 3399.
-If you need work doing to the interior of the property, our subsidiary WeDoThat may be able to assist.

 If you have a Shared Ownership home, then structural repairs may be your responsibility.
 We would still be responsible for the building insurance.